 - Avoid oral sex if you have mouth ulcers or bleeding gums.
 Do not brush your teeth immediately before or after oral sex.
 Do not give your partner oral sex when you have cold sores.

-- Safe sex means sexual activity that limits your contact with your partner’s blood, semen and vaginal fluids, such as mutual masturbation.
+- Safe sex means sexual activity that limits your contact with your partner’s semen, blood and vaginal fluids, such as mutual masturbation.

 Sex without a condom